ibm-cloud-docs/vmware-service/vmaas/mt_pricing.md

 Veeam® Backup and Replication usage incurs the following on-demand charges.
 You can view the charges on the **Billing and usage** view along with the usage and charges from all other {{site.data.keyword.cloud_notm}} services.

 In the **Usage summary** view, locate the **VMware as a Service** service type.
-Locate the **Organization** plan to find the Veeam usage across all virtual data centers in that organization.
-The virtual data center usage is located in a separate plan for either {{site.data.keyword.vmware-service_short}} on-demand or {{site.data.keyword.vmware-service_short}} reserved.
+Locate the **Organization** plan to find the Veeam usage across all VDCs in that organization.
+The VDC usage is located in a separate plan for either {{site.data.keyword.vmware-service_short}} on-demand or {{site.data.keyword.vmware-service_short}} reserved.

+For more information about Licenses and fees for Veeam Backup and Replication for {{site.data.keyword.vmware-service_short}} single-tenant, see [VMware as a Service single-tenant pricing](/docs/vmware-service?topic=vmware-service-st_pricing).
+{: note}

 | Metric                                   | Frequency   | Description |
 |:-----------------------------------------|:------------|:------------|